sonic-net/SONiC/doc/sonic-installer/SONiC_Image_Installation_Verification.md

 ```
 Need to mention that, it may prompt false negative message.
 Assume we have an broadcom switch which has already installed mellanox built image as no ASIC check before.
 Its `asic_type` will be translated to mellanox.
 Then it will wrongly report asic doesn't match if we try to install the correct broadcom built image.

-In ONiE, that info is not accessible.
-So we cannot do the ASIC check in ONiE.
+In ONIE, that info is not accessible.
+So we cannot do the ASIC check in ONIE.
 ```
 ONIE:/ # cat etc/machine.conf
 onie_version=3.20.1.5